CartoDB/cartodb/doc/frontend/new-dashboard/README.md

 	[Header Bundle folder](https://github.com/CartoDB/cartodb/tree/master/lib/assets/javascripts/new-dashboard/bundles/header)

 	- **Why we can't use $store within `<NavigationBar />`**\
 	We have a strong limitation with Vuex in this bundle because we don't want to include it to make the bundle as smaller as possible.
-So, we relay on component parameters to inject all the needed properties.
+So, we rely on component parameters to inject all the needed properties.

 - **Footer Bundle**
 	This bundle renders `<Footer />` receiving `user` prop from `window.user_data`.